 The Hebrides islands and the west coast of Scotland are the ancestral home of the Brouom family.
 Their name comes from the Gaelic name Maca'Bhriuthainn, which literally means the son of a judge.

 The surname Brouom was first found in on the Isle of Islay.
 Later, Andro McBrome, the burgess of Kirkcudbright, was charged with intromitting with pirates, 1576.
 Joannes McBromius appears in 1655 with his name in Latin form and Margaret McKbroome in the parish of Stonykirk, 1684.

 Early History of the Brouom family

-Another 191 words (14 lines of text) covering the years 168 and 1685 are included under the topic Early Brouom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brouom research.
+Another 106 words (8 lines of text) covering the years 168 and 1685 are included under the topic Early Brouom History in all our PDF Extended History products and printed products wherever possible.

 Brouom Spelling Variations